chuongtang/chuongtang/README.md

 - 👀 I’m interested in...learning new stuff, one project at a time
 - 🌱 I’m currently learning -- Advance JS *️⃣ , React :atom:, Redux and more...
-- 💞️ I’m looking to collaborate on 'not so easy 🍦  nor too difficult 🦈  project'
+- 💞️ I’m looking for collaborating on 'not so easy 🍦  nor too difficult 🦈  project'
 - 📫 How to reach me:    'somewhere here, ..'

 **📖 Never stop learning 📚**